Welcome to Debt Management Services

 If you have a question regarding the repayment of your Perkins, Regents, Dream or Health Professional Loans, please call Heartland ECSI at (888) 549-3274 or visit them online at https://heartland.ecsi.net/ for assistance.

 Deferment forms can be found on the ECSI website.
-You can also e-mail one of our counselors based on your last name or visit our Contact Us page for Phone/Zoom hours to discuss your loan details.
+You can also contact a Debt Management Counselor.
+Visit our Contact Us page for phone and Zoom hours.

 The DOE says that borrowers who made payments (including auto-debit payments) on federally-held loans during the COVID payment pause, which began on March 13, 2020, can request a refund via their loan servicer.
-Go to the DOE's website at https://studentaid.gov/announcements-events/covid-19/payment-pause-zero-interest for further information.
+Learn more on the DOE's COVID payment refund site.

 "Fresh Start" for Borrowers in Default

-On April 6, 2022, the U.S. Department of Education (DOE) announced an initiative called "Fresh Start" to help federal student loan borrowers who find themselves in default on their federal student loans.
-Those who are eligible will temporarily regain several student aid benefits as well as get the opportunity to get out of default and keep those benefits for the long term.
-For details and instructions, visit the DOE's website at https://studentaid.gov/announcements-events/default-fresh-start today!
-Please note that Fresh Start will continue on for only one year after the COVID-19 Payment Pause ends on December 31, 2022.
-For those in default on their federal student loans -- take this opportunity to get a fresh start with Fresh Start.
+On April 6, 2022, the U.S. Department of Education (DOE) announced an initiative called "Fresh Start" to help federal student loan borrowers who'd federal student loans are in default.
+Those who are eligible will temporarily regain several student aid benefits, get out of default, and keep those benefits for the long term.
+For details and instructions, visit the DOE's Fresh Start website.
+Fresh Start is only be available for one year after the COVID-19 Payment Pause ends on December 31, 2022.